melaniaandrisan/melaniaandrisan.github.io/_posts/food/2018-09-27-Toscan_Salmon.md

 8. Add the salmon and you are done

 ### Serve
-We had it with cauliflower rice, you can have it with also with zucchini nudles, steamed vagetables, polenta.
+We had it with [Cauliflower Rice](http://mela.ro/food/2018/10/03/Cauliflower-Rice/), you can have it also with zucchini nudles, steamed vagetables or polenta.

 ### Store
 Place it an airtight container and store it in the fridge for up to 3 days.
+If you are planning to eat it later I recomand store the souce in one container and the salmon in another and when you want to eat them hit them up together in a pan.

 ### Nutritional Facts
-Total Servings:
+Total Servings: 4

 **Serving Size: 1 salmon file with 1/4 of the souce **

 **Amount Per Serving**

-- **Calories:**  521.3 kcal
+- **Calories:**  525.7 kcal
-- **Total Fat:** 35.1 g
+- **Total Fat:** 35.3 g
   - Saturated Fat: 11.8 g
   - Trans Fat: 0.5 g
-- **Total Carbohydrates:** 4.1 g
+- **Total Carbohydrates:** 4.2 g
   - Dietary Fiber: 1 g
   - Sugars: 2 g
-- **Proteine:** 45.8 g
+- **Proteine:** 46.4 g